sst/guide/_chapters/serverless-es7-service.md

 comments_id: 72
 ---

-While we were creating our backend, we went through a few steps to ensure that we could use async/await methods in our handler functions.
+While we were creating our backend, we went through a [few steps]({% link _chapters/add-support-for-es6-es7-javascript.md %}) to ensure that we could use async/await methods in our handler functions.
 We also used a Babel preset to ensure that we could use the same flavor of JavaScript on the frontend and the backend.
 We know that a few of you have used our demo backend as a starting point for your project.
 But there are a couple of limitations with our setup.

-- It doesn't automatically transpile handler files not placed in our project root.
 - Error messages don't show the proper line numbers.
 - Async handler functions don't show any error messages.

 To fix these issues and to create a good starting point for your Serverless projects, we created a [Serverless service](https://serverless.com/framework/docs/providers/aws/guide/services/).
 It's called [**Serverless ES7**](https://github.com/AnomalyInnovations/serverless-es7) and it can get you up and running without any configuration.

-[**Serverless ES7**](https://github.com/AnomalyInnovations/serverless-es7) uses the [serverless-webpack](https://github.com/elastic-coders/serverless-webpack) plugin and Babel.
+[Serverless ES7](https://github.com/AnomalyInnovations/serverless-es7) uses the [serverless-webpack](https://github.com/elastic-coders/serverless-webpack) plugin and Babel.
 It supports:

-- ES7 syntax in your handler functions
+- **ES7 syntax in your handler functions**
+  - Use async/await
-  - Async/await and much more
+  - And much more!
-- Sourcemaps for proper error messages
+- **Sourcemaps for proper error messages**
   - Error message show the correct line numbers
   - Works in production with CloudWatch
-- Automatic support for multiple handler files
+- **Automatic support for multiple handler files**
   - No need to add a new entry to your `webpack.config.js`

 ### Demo

-A demo version of this service is hosted on AWS - [https://ndgmy14knc.execute-api.us-east-1.amazonaws.com/dev/hello](https://ndgmy14knc.execute-api.us-east-1.amazonaws.com/dev/hello).
+A demo version of this service is hosted on AWS - [`https://2njfspcvna.execute-api.us-east-1.amazonaws.com/dev/hello`](https://2njfspcvna.execute-api.us-east-1.amazonaws.com/dev/hello).

 And here is the ES7 source behind it.